ldstep/ldstephensnet/content/notes.md

 ---

+June 23, 2025, at 10:44:04 AM

+My living on my iPad experiment is officially over. iPadOS 26 is still missing things that I depend on that are Mac-only.
+I'll continue to use it, which is for consumption and occasional writing.

+---

 June 20, 2025, at 2:17:26 PM

 This morning, I encountered a few issues with the iPadOS 26 beta.
 Consequently, I had to switch to my MacBook to complete the project I was working on.
 I don’t blame the iPad; it’s just a beta.